-Not all fungi products are equal.
-Mushroom extracts and supplements generally contain EITHER the fruiting body OR the mycelium of the mushroom.
-You should know what you’re getting when you purchase supplements if you actually want to benefit from the bio-compounds in mushrooms.
+If you actually want to benefit from the bio-compounds in these fungi, it is extremely important know which part you’re getting when you purchase a supplement.
 And with so many products on the market making claims about ingredients and efficacy, it can be challenging to understand what will truly support your health.

 Read on to learn the myths and facts about medicinal mushroom supplements to get the most functional health support from fungi.
-The bottom line is that both the scientific research and respected practitioners in the field confirm that the medicinal value of mushroom extracts is dependent on the fruiting body being used, rather than the mycelium.
+The bottom line is that both the scientific research and respected practitioners in the field confirm that the medicinal value is much higher when using the mushroom, rather than the mycelium.

 Listen below to master clinical herbalist, Dr. Terry Willard, as he summarizes the issue:

 The way many supplement brands market and sell their fungi products is cause for concern.
 If consumers don’t know what to look for when buying a medicinal mushroom supplement, they may easily be misled by the packaging, naming, and labeling of the vast products available.